samuelbigos/samuelbigos.github.io/_posts/2025-06-09-lets-paint-cthulhu.markdown

 <img class="full" src="/assets/2025-06-08-cthulhu-painting/R0001196.JPG" />

 ### 2. Shade flesh including tentacles with Nuln Oil + Nocturnal Red mix
-We want to shade the crevasses with the same dark red tone we initially basecoated in.
-I took a base of Nuln Oil and added Nocturnal Red to it.
-I thinned it a bit more to offset the added pigment, or the shade would be a bit too aggressive.
+I wanted to shade the crevasses with the same dark red tone we initially basecoated in.
+I took a base of Nuln Oil and added Nocturnal Red to it then thinned it a bit more to offset the added pigment.

 <img class="full" src="/assets/2025-06-08-cthulhu-painting/R0001209.JPG" />

 <img class="full" src="/assets/2025-06-08-cthulhu-painting/R0001213.JPG" />

 ### 3. Shade water with Nuln Oil + Night Blue mix
-Blend this water shade with the flesh shade above on all the fleshy parts emerging from the water, for a nice transition.
+I blended this water shade with the flesh shade above on all the fleshy parts emerging from the water, for a nice transition.

 <img class="full" src="/assets/2025-06-08-cthulhu-painting/R0001212.JPG" />